AmJann/wordplay-UD/README.md

 ### How to run the code

-1. clone the git repository directly from Github
+1. Clone the git repository directly from Github
 2. Run in the code editor of your choice using Node.
 If you don't have Node you can download it here [Node Dowload](https://nodejs.org/en/download)
 3. Run solutions using `node ./fileName.js`